-The main drivers for the liabilities are the SLT and NLST technical provisions.
+The main drivers for the liabilities are the SLT and NLST technical provisions:

-- Differences in Belgian GAAP and Solvency II figures for SLT technical provisions:
+- Differences in Belgian GAAP and Solvency II figures for SLT technical provisions

 The underlying models for calculation of the technical provisions for Belgian GAAP and Solvency II are aligned as both make use of a cash-flow projection in Prophet.
 Nevertheless, the assumptions for future cash-flow development are different.
 The model for Belgian GAAP reserving doesn't consider any additional premium evolution nor future inflation or indexation.
-The Solvency II model, on the other hand, considers future premium and claims development for the full run-off of the portfolio by means of management rules integrated in the model.
+The Solvency II model, on the other hand, takes into account, for the whole run-off of the portfolio, claims inflation and future premium indexation , subject to specific management rules.

-- Differences in Belgian GAAP values and Solvency II figures for NSLT technical provisions :
+- Differences in Belgian GAAP values and Solvency II figures for NSLT technical provisions